New for 2020

 Thrive Instead of Merely Survive

-GFAC's new monthly professional development program for Black girls and other girls of color in high school to 21 years old to gain certifications, learn new skills, and get insights from experts in multiple fields and industries.
+GFAC's new monthly professional development program for high school and early college students to gain certifications, learn new skills, and get insights from experts in multiple fields and industries.

 About the Immersion Lab